-Petra is One of the Seven Wonders of the New World !
+Petra is One of the Seven Wonders of the New World!
 These ruins are often the main reason many people go to Jordan backpacking in the first place.

 Petra was once the capital of the ancient Nabataean Kingdom and sheltered nomadic Arabs for many centuries.
 Eventually, the city was conquered by various superpowers including the Romans and Saracens.
 Over the years, Petra was forgotten and would remain hidden until it’s rediscovery in the 19th century.

-What remains of Petra is a few archaeological sites that now act as tourist destinations.
+What remains of Petra is a few archaeological sites that now act as tourist destinations in Jordan.
 The most well-known attraction is the Al-Khazneh or “Treasury.”
 You may recognize its facade from Indiana Jones and the Last Crusade.
 The Treasury was once a mausoleum used by the Nabataeans.

 Other sites include The Monastery, Roman Theater, Royal Tombs, and Street of Facades.
 There’s enough to see that an itinerary for Petra could last several days.
 There are several hiking routes going in and out the area as well (see the Trekking in Jordan section).

-Entry into Petra can be expensive, but the system is designed to put the greatest financial burden on making a day trip to Petra.
+Entry is expensive but the system is designed to put the greatest financial burden on making a day trip to Petra.
 Single-day passes are $125.
 Those staying overnight in Petra will actually pay less at around $70-$80.
-There are a lot of stipulations to these fees so referring to this informative web page is a good idea.

 Visiting the ruins at night is a popular activity and it’ll even save you money – about $50 worth!
-Unfortunately, this option limits you to only seeing the Treasury and on certain days – Monday, Wednesday, and Thursday.
+Unfortunately, this option limits you to only seeing the Treasury and only on certain days: Monday, Wednesday, and Thursday.

 Backpacking the Dead Sea